hypothesis/client/docs/developers/mobile.rst

    .. code-block:: sh

-      # In the "client" repository
+      # In the client repository

       # Set URL which sidebar app ("app.html") is loaded from
       export H_SERVICE_URL=http://<HOSTNAME>:5000